caltechads/rstbuddy/doc/source/overview/quickstart.rst

 Quickstart Guide
 ================

-This guide will get you up and running with ``rstbuddy`` quickly, showing both the Python client and command-line interface.
+This guide will get you up and running with ``rstbuddy`` quickly, showing the command-line interface for working with reStructuredText (RST) files.

 Prerequisites
 -------------

-- Python 3.10 or higher
+- Python 3.11 or higher
 - Follow the :doc:`/overview/installation` instructions to install ``rstbuddy``
-- Other prerequisites here
+- Pandoc (optional, required only for AI summarization feature)
+- OpenAI API key (optional, required only for AI summarization feature)

 Configuration
 -------------

 Typically the defaults that ship with ``rstbuddy`` will work.
-If you need to change those defaults, you can create a configuration file at ``~/.rstbuddy.conf``:

 You can configure ``rstbuddy`` using configuration files or environment variables.
 See :doc:`/overview/configuration` for more details.

 Basic Usage
 -----------